This ‘game-changing’ heated airer will slash your electricity bill

 - Dry time longer than advertised

-The DriBUDDI is a self-assembly airer, composed of three legs, which were a little fiddly to fit, a motor unit with a timer, a support pole and the hanging unit as well as a zip-up cover and protective disc for the motor unit.
-In the end, the dry time was 4 hours to iron damp, 4.5 hours to bone dry – we think this seems like a reasonable dry time, but it’s worth noting JML suggests that an average wash load should take "between 1 and 3 hours".
+The DriBUDDI Compact is a self-assembly airer, composed of three legs (which were a little fiddly to fit), a motor unit with a timer, a support pole, and the hanging unit, plus a zip-up cover and protective disc for the motor unit.
+In the end, the dry time was 4 hours to iron damp, 4.5 hours to bone dry – we think this is a reasonable dry time, but it’s worth noting JML suggests that an average wash load should take "between 1 and 3 hours".

 We love: The cover is included, which isn’t always the case when buying a heated airer.
-You can choose between a white or blue cover, and while its primary purpose is to speed up dry time, the cover also means that your washing, hangers and the appliance itself are neatly hidden from view - perfect if you want to set it up in communal area of your home without having visitors staring at your knickers.
+While its primary purpose is to speed up dry time, the cover also means that your washing, hangers, and the appliance itself are neatly hidden from view – perfect if you want to set it up in a communal area of your home without having visitors staring at your knickers.

 Should you buy it?
 Yes: In terms of how the airer's price compares to its competitors, it's impossible to compare models exactly like-for-like.
-But the DriBUDDI's closest high street rival is probably Lakeland's Dry:Soon pod airer, which is £20 more expensive at the time of writing and has a smaller capacity than the DriBUDDI (12 items vs 18 items).
-As for what warranty, if any, is included, the DriBUDDI comes with a one year manufacturer's guarantee.
+But the DriBUDDI's closest high street rival is probably Lakeland's Dry:Soon pod airer, which is £1 more expensive at the time of writing and has a smaller capacity than the DriBUDDI (12 items vs 18 items).
+Plus, the DriBUDDI comes with a one year manufacturer's guarantee.

 Read our full, in-depth JML DriBUDDI heated airer review.